 Getting a construction site prepped and ready to service your crew requires a lot of work, time, and resources.
-There are vendors to contact, sites to secure, and contracts to sign, among a long list of other requirements.
-And don’t forget technology – your teams need to leverage the tools you have invested in to expedite and improve the building process.
+There’s a long list of requirements to be met, often before you even begin to consider technology.
+Your teams need to leverage the tools you’ve invested in to expedite and improve the building process.

 Sourcing Is Time Consuming

-Sourcing connectivity for your jobsite takes time that your IT team may not always have.
-Coordinating Internet connectivity, especially when you have to serve multiple regions, is the last thing your team wants to do when trying to juggle other priorities.
+Sourcing connectivity for your jobsite takes time that your IT team could better spend elsewhere.
+Coordinating Internet connectivity, especially when you serve multiple regions, is the last thing your team wants to do when trying to juggle other priorities.

-Because many ISP providers don’t have coverage everywhere, multiple region jobs are often left to source from several different providers.
-This increases the complexity of managing your connection rapidly while adding unnecessary hours of communication in between.
+Because many ISP providers don’t provide coverage everywhere, multiple region jobs must be sourced from several different providers.
+Immediately, managing your connectivity becomes very complicated, not to mention the added hours of extra communication between multiple vendors.

 The Perfect Service Equation